JAForbes/swarm-test/notes.md

+Refactors work.
+And custom SSH config working from cloud-init.
+Trying hardcoded port 23 and if that works I'll randomize it with the terraform random data provider.

+---

 Refactoring a bit now.
 Just putting stuff into functions first.
 But it'd be great if all the setup teardown stuff was guaranteed to tear down.

 Maybe...